-Investors will be hoping for strength from CVX as it approaches its next earnings release.
-In that report, analysts expect CVX to post earnings of $1.87 per share.
-This would mark a year-over-year decline of 11.37%.
-Our most recent consensus estimate is calling for quarterly revenue of $40.79 billion, down 7.28% from the year-ago period.
+Investors will be hoping for strength from CVX as it approaches its next earnings release, which is expected to be November 1, 2019.
+The company is expected to report EPS of $1.51, down 28.44% from the prior-year quarter.
+Our most recent consensus estimate is calling for quarterly revenue of $39.38 billion, down 10.47% from the year-ago period.

-Investors should also note any recent changes to analyst estimates for CVX.
-These revisions help to show the ever-changing nature of near-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+Investors might also notice recent changes to analyst estimates for CVX.
+Recent revisions tend to reflect the latest near-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 4.09% lower.
-CVX is currently a Zacks Rank #3 (Hold).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 8.9% lower.
+CVX is currently sporting a Zacks Rank of #3 (Hold).

-We can also see that CVX currently has a PEG ratio of 3.12.
-This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-Oil and Gas - Integrated - International stocks are, on average, holding a PEG ratio of 1.82 based on yesterday's closing prices.
+Also, we should mention that CVX has a PEG ratio of 3.21.
+This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+Oil and Gas - Integrated - International stocks are, on average, holding a PEG ratio of 1.97 based on yesterday's closing prices.